brettwooldridge/HikariCP/README.md

 before adding it to the pool.
 If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.  *Default: none*

+:watch:``connectionTimeout``<br/>
+This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
+If this time is exceeded without a connection becoming available, a SQLException will be thrown.  *Default: 30000 (30 seconds)*

+:watch:``idleTimeout``<br/>
+This property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
+Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
+A connection will never be retired as idle *before* this timeout.
+A value of 0 means that idle connections are never removed from the pool.  *Default: 600000 (10 minutes)*

+:watch:``maxLifetime``<br/>
+This property controls the maximum lifetime of a connection in the pool.
+When a connection reaches this timeout, even if recently used, it will be retired from the pool.
+An in-use connection will never be retired, only when it is idle will it be removed.
+We strongly recommend setting this value, and using something reasonable like 30 minutes or 1 hour.
+A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.  *Default: 1800000 (30 minutes)*

+:watch:``leakDetectionThreshold``<br/>
+This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
+A value of 0 means leak detection is disabled.
+While the default is 0, and other connection pool implementations state that leak detection is "not for production" as it imposes a high overhead, at least in the case of HikariCP the imposed overhead is only 5μs (*microseconds*) split between getConnection() and close().
+Maybe other pools are doing it wrong, but feel free to use leak detection under HikariCP in production environments if you wish.  *Default: 0*

+:negative_squared_cross_mark:``initializationFailFast``<br/>
+This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
+If connections cannot be created at pool startup time, a ``RuntimeException`` will be thrown from the ``HikariDataSource`` constructor.
+This property has no effect if ``minimumPoolSize`` is 0.  *Default: false*

+:white_check_mark:``jdbc4ConnectionTest``<br/>
+This property is a boolean value that determines whether the JDBC4 Connection.isValid() method is used to check that a connection is still alive.
+This value is mutually exclusive with the ``connectionTestQuery`` property, and this method of testing connection validity should be preferred if supported by the JDBC driver.  *Default: true*

 :abc:``connectionTestQuery``<br/>
 This is for "legacy" databases that do not support the JDBC4 Connection.isValid() API.
 This is the query that will be executed just before a connection is given to you from the pool to